 7.7.1 Key Issue mapping

-This Candidate Solution addresses Key Issue #2.
+This Candidate Solution addresses Key Issue #2 using the QoE Measurement Collection (QMC) functionality summarised in clause 4.2.2.5.

 7.7.2 Functional description

 7.7.2.1 Introduction

 There is currently no solution enabling to monitor energy-saving actions at the application layer and in the RAN access stratum based on information provided by the application layer on the UE.
 To this end, an energy consumption-aware mechanism for media handling and delivery (in both uplink and downlink directions) based on QoE metrics collection, configuration and reporting is proposed here for different types of media services.
 The mechanism for media handling and delivery includes UE-side and network-side operations according to the reported energy consumption information.